Conditional comments are no longer supported

 <html> <meta http-equiv="X-UA-Compatible" content="IE=EmulateIE9"> <!--[if IE]> This content is ignored in Internet Explorer 10 and other browsers.
 In older versions of Internet Explorer, it renders as part of the page. <![endif]--> </html>

-The long-term solution is to revise the code to remove the dependency.
+The long-term solution is to remove the dependency from the code.